michaelmusty/.dotfiles/README.markdown

 *   `bc()` silences startup messages from GNU `bc(1)`.
 *   `diff()` forces the unified format for `diff(1)`.
+*   `cd()` wraps the `cd` builtin to allow for a second parameter for string substitution, emulating a Zsh function I like.
 *   `ed()` tries to get verbose error messages, a prompt, and a Readline environment for `ed(1)`.
 *   `env()` sorts the output of `env(1)` if it was invoked with no arguments,